AkshadAp17/Assi/replit.md

 ## Overview

-This is a GameDev Project Manager - a full-stack web application for managing game development projects.
+This is PixelForge Nexus - a full-stack web application for managing game development projects.
 The application provides project tracking, team collaboration, and document management capabilities for game development teams.

 ## User Preferences